Why You Need a Divorce Financial Order

 Consent Orders

-If you and your former partner can reach an agreement, it’s really important that you both provide full disclosure of your financial circumstances.
+If you and your former partner can reach an agreement, it’s important that you both provide full disclosure of your financial circumstances.
 This will make sure that both you and your former partner are aware of what assets form part of the “matrimonial pot”.
 It also means you can both get independent legal advice about the financial settlement to make sure you are protected.

 Once this happens, a Consent Order is prepared and signed by both of you.
 Providing the Decree Nisi has been pronounced in the Divorce proceedings, the Consent Order can be lodged at Court for a Judge to consider.